-Horizons Specialist Academy Trust has a nominated Safeguarding Trustee, Maurice Jones, who works alongside the Chief Executive, The Trust's Safeguarding & LAC Team and Designated Safeguarding Leads across the Trust.
+Horizons Specialist Academy Trust has a nominated Safeguarding Trustee, who works alongside the Chief Executive Officer, Deputy Chief Executive Officer, The Trust's Safeguarding & LAC Team and Designated Safeguarding Leads across the Trust.

-Horizons Specialist Academy Trust Safeguarding team also provides a report to the Board of Trustees on a termly basis which evidences, through supporting documentation, the implementation of the Child Protection Policy in the course of the year.
-Documents covering safeguarding referrals, 'Cause for Concern' reports and outcomes, and any additional relevant information are presented.
+Horizons Specialist Academy Trust Safeguarding team also provides a report to the Board of Trustees on a termly basis, which evidences, through supporting documentation, the implementation of the Child Protection Policy in the course of the year.
+Documents covering safeguarding referrals, CPOMS reports and outcomes, and any additional relevant information are presented.